aquasecurity/trivy-operator/docs/tutorials/integrations/webhook.md

 1. Required: Set `OPERATOR_WEBHOOK_BROADCAST_URL` to the webhook endpoint you'd like to send the reports to.
 2. Optional: Set `OPERATOR_WEBHOOK_BROADCAST_TIMEOUT` to a time limit that suites your use case.
 Default is `30s`.

-The Webhook integration is only able to send `vulnerabilityreport` and `exposedsecretreport` type of reports.
+The Webhook integration support the following reports types:

+- `vulnerabilityreport`
+- `exposedsecretreport`
+- `configAuditReport`
+- `infraAssessmentReport`
+- `rbacAssessmentReport`
+- `clusterRbacAssessmentReport`
+- `clusterConfigAuditReport`
+- `clusterInfraAssessmentReport`
+- `clusterComplianceReport`